-Staff invigilating alone should take a mobile phone with them (switched off) and call Reception on 01202 885233 if they need assistance.
+Staff invigilating alone should take a mobile phone with them (switched off) and call Reception on 01202 885233, or an Exams Radio channel 3 if they need assistance.
 Where possible, the exams manager and a member of the invigilation will complete checks on all rooms during each exam.